-Hiking Le Puy to Conques – Le Puy Route is special for many reasons: it is the most-popular section, boasting the best countryside and the finest accommodation; so meet like-minded hikers and enjoy the comforts of our accommodation-led tour designed especially for those who like a good hike followed by fine food and home comforts in the excellent company of global peers.
+Hiking Le Puy to Conques – Le Puy Route in Comfort is special for many reasons: it is the most-popular section, boasting the best countryside – and we have selected the finest accommodation to complement the overall experience en route.
+Meet like-minded hikers and enjoy the comforts of our accommodation-led tour designed especially for those who like a good hike followed by fine food and home comforts in the excellent company of global peers.

 So enjoy the best of the Le Puy Route sliced into bite-sized chunks and revel in the experience of a life-time, at a reasonable pace that allows you to get from A to B, chatter with others along the way and still have plenty of time to admire the views and absorb the heritage-rich ambiance.